NetMage/VBA-content/VBA/Excel-VBA/articles/worksheet-deactivate-event-excel.md

 # Worksheet.Deactivate Event (Excel)

 Occurs when the chart, worksheet, or workbook is deactivated.
+In the event, the ActiveWorksheet has already changed.
+You can use Me to reference the previous worksheet.

 ## Syntax